CALL NOW! 210-308-6448

 Military Pay and Garnishment

 Courts can garnish military retired pay, military disability retired pay, and disposable retired pay for support when they deem it appropriate.
-Creditors can use this garnishment order to collect these funds.
-Certain restrictions exist on the amount that collectors may take, along with regulations regarding how to obtain information.
-For example, Basic Allowance for Housing (BAH) and Basic Allowance for Subsistence (BAS) are typically exempt from garnishment.
+Consequently, creditors can utilize this garnishment order to collect these funds.
+However, certain restrictions exist on the amount that collectors may take, along with regulations regarding how to obtain information.
+For instance, Basic Allowance for Housing (BAH) and Basic Allowance for Subsistence (BAS) are typically exempt from garnishment.

 VA Disability Payments and Family Support

-In military divorces, courts do not consider VA disability payments as a divisible asset and cannot divide them as property during the divorce process.
-Creditors can garnish VA disability compensation payments to pay for child or spousal support.
-This is allowed even when a VA waiver against retirement is in place.
-Understanding the role of these payments in calculating child support and alimony is essential for both the military member and their former spouse, as it can greatly impact the financial future of both parties.
+In military divorces, courts do not consider VA disability benefit payments as a divisible asset; therefore, they cannot be divided as property during the divorce process.
+However, creditors can garnish VA disability compensation payments to cover child or spousal support.
+This is permitted even when a VA waiver against retirement is in place.
+Consequently, understanding the role of these payments in calculating child support and alimony is essential for both the military member and their former spouse, as it can significantly impact the financial future of both parties.

 Understanding Benefits - A military service man removing his wedding ring.